Considering a Bachelor’s Degree? Five Ways to Know You’re Ready

 It’s been some time since you graduated from high school or earned your GED, and as one of the growing number of adult learners ready to earn a degree online, you’ve already accumulated valuable life experience since your secondary school days.
 As you explore degree options, you may be eligible to earn credit for college courses you’ve taken previously, or for life experiences ranging from military service to professional development.

 After researching a wide range of online schools, you’ve decided to pursue your degree within an accredited university that provides the exciting and challenging mix of educational opportunities you seek.
 An online education puts learning at your fingertips 24/7, and can also offer residencies and practica and internships to give you valuable, real-world experience.
 Earning a degree online will also provide the flexibility you seek, allowing you to blend your studies with the richness of your everyday life—a job, family, friends, hobbies.
-Students cite flexible class schedules as one of the top reasons for choosing online courses.* Flexible start dates and learning formats are among the options that will help you maintain harmony in your busy life.
+Flexible start dates and learning formats are among the options that will help you maintain harmony in your busy life.

 If you spent time wondering how you would navigate this new adventure once you begin, you’ve also looked into what types of support are offered by the university you’ve chosen.
 The best online universities offer a host of services and resources designed to support every step of your academic journey.
-The list should include personal advisors, an online library, research support, a writing center, an academic skills center, and even a special program for adult students who have never taken a college course.
+The list should include personal advisors, an online library, research support, a writing center, an academic skills center, a career services center, and even a special program for adult students who have never taken a college course.

 Determining that you’re ready to begin a degree program might be the first step, but it’s also one of the biggest.
 From there, you might just find that your decision has the power to uncover hidden talents, build professional confidence, and truly change your future.
-From a BS in Accounting or Computer Information Systems to a BS in Public Health or Psychology, in the world of higher education, there are options to fit every future.
+From a BS in Business Administration or Criminal Justice, to a BS in Public Health or Psychology, in the world of higher education, there are options to fit every future.